huangxiangshou/docs/CONTRIBUTING.md

 If verbosity flags are available, please include those to offer as much information as possible.

-When opening a pull request, please use the typical open-source flow of forking the desired repository and opening a pull request from your forked repository.
+When opening pull requests, please use the typical open-source flow of forking the desired repository and opening a pull request from your forked repository.
 (More information on [technical contributions here](https://wiki.near.org/development/how-to-contribute).)

 ## Testing